grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Percy grinned.
 "I can't believe Hemi and Shakes pulled that off!
 One chance in five indeed."
 She lit a cheroot.
 "Cassandra!
 Your top priority now is to find the _Gnat_ again."

-Before Cassandra could reply, the dial on the ship-to-ship unit lit up above Percy's Head.
-"Sylvia..."
+Before Cassandra could reply, the dial on the ship-to-ship unit lit up above Percy's Head. *"Sylvia..."*

 Percy's eyes snapped up to the ship-to-ship.
 It was not the voice of Hemi or Shakes.

-"Sylvia...are you leaving me to die a second time?"
-The voice came riding on a background of wailing klaxons, creaking metal, and shouting men.
+*"Sylvia Percy...are you leaving me to die a second time?"* The voice came riding on a background of wailing klaxons, creaking metal, and shouting men.

 Sylvia slowly reached a hand up to take the mic.
 She thumbed the transmitter. "...Owen? ...But how?"

-"How?
+*"How?
 You mean: _how_ am I still alive?
-You _left_ me alive, remember?"
-The radio went silent for a few seconds, then the transmission resumed.
-"You _knew_ I was alive.
+You _left_ me alive, remember?"* The radio went silent for a few seconds, then the transmission resumed. *"You _knew_ I was alive.
 You heard me banging on the hull, I'm sure of it.
-You left me on the sail of the _Prospect_, and you dove out from under me --- thinking there was no way I could survive.
+You left me on the sail of the _Prospect_, and you dove out from under me --- thinking there was no way I could survive.*

-"And I would have died in that storm, just as you expected.
+*"And I would have died in that storm, just as you expected.
 Probably within a matter of minutes --- except by sheer luck I washed aboard the deck of the _Grackle_...
-Unlike you, they opened the hatch when they heard banging."
+Unlike you, they opened the hatch when they heard banging."*

 Percy could hear Owen breathing heavily into the mic.
 She squeezed the mic in her hand.
 "Owen, why didn't you just say something?
 Why didn't you raise us on the ship-to-ship earlier?
 We could have done something to get you off the _Grackle_."

-"Get me _off_ the _Grackle_?
+*"Get me _off_ the _Grackle_?
 The _Grackle_ was a blessing!
 When the hatch opened, I felt I was given a second chance.
 A chance I would use to clear the world of your callous ego, Sylvia, your selfish disregard.
 I made the _Grackle_ my tool.
 I'm the reason the _Grackle_ continued after you!
 I told them all about you: that your hold was full of weapons --- even after your delivery in Stilt City; that you were supplying rebels up and down the coast on this side of the ocean; that you were a crazy idealist who would stop at nothing to support the overthrow of Authority power; that you had a shipment of valuable metals aboard and would make for the fattest of prizes.
-I told them anything they needed to hear to keep them in pursuit."
+I told them anything they needed to hear to keep them in pursuit."*

 "Owen...
 I didn't know..."
 Her thumb fell off the transmitter.
 The radio remained dead for a few seconds.

-The radio dial re-lit. "...The worst thing now isn't you leaving me to die a second time.
+The radio dial re-lit. *"...The worst thing now isn't you leaving me to die a second time.
 I made my peace with death when you murdered me the first time.
 No, the worst thing is that there turned out to be no purpose to my second chance.
 There was no purpose to anything.
 Redeemed from drowning, I knew what my life was for: my story was to be left for dead, and then rise again to take you down, Sylvia.
 But now...now you've shown me there is no narrative.
 No plot.
 No arc.
 The world is nothing.
 Nothing but random chance, and long odds.
-And all of us are balanced precariously over a pit of ever-deeper nothingness that we all fall into eventually.
+And all of us are balanced precariously over a pit of ever-deeper nothingness that we all fall into eventually.*

-"...Everyone eventually.
+*"...Everyone eventually.
 But for me, the pit is only a few seconds away now.
 Know this, Sylvia: even now if I had one last chance, one last torpedo or any weapon I could reach you with at all, I would take that shot.
 I'd make firing on you my last act, if that was an option given to me.
 But I've got nothing now.
-No options at all."
+No options at all."*

 The ship-to-ship radio went dark.
 It did not light again.
 Percy hung the mic up.
 She dropped the butt of her cheroot to the deck and crushed it under her boot heel.